-The PseudoColorShader is a basic shader that highlights low values in blue and high values in red.
+The PseudoColorShader is a basic shader that highlighs low values in blue and high values in red.
+Another, FreakOutShader uses more fancy colors and according to the documentation, it will frighten your granny and make your dogs howl.

 There is also ColorRampShader which maps the colors as specified by its color map.
 It has three modes of interpolation of values: